cascadiajs/2014.cascadiajs.com/proposals/docs-like-a-dev-ericholscher.md

 ##Abstract

 Writing documentation feels like a totally different world than writing code.
-This talk will introduce developers to writing documentaiton in more familiar way.
+This talk will introduce developers to writing documentation in more familiar way.
-We will talk about writing docs, and view it through the lense of writing code.
+We will talk about writing docs, and view it through the lens of writing code.

 We'll start with review of why documentation is important.
 I find that any presentation to developers should include this section,